HunterBelanger/continuous-media-monte-carlo-transporter/README.md

 Please refer to the following article for more information:
 "H. Belanger et al., submitted to EPJ+ (2020)"

+The example output files in the '''data''' directory contain the data sets used to write this article.
+A python script is also provided there to plot the collision density and FOM for all problems.

 ## Problem Description
 The code uses as one-dimensional rod geometry.
 The media is located in within the domain 0 <= x <= 2, with vacuum boundary conditions imposed at x=0 and x=2.